 Position: The void features can also be selected by using the positions of the throats and pores by changing the values in the boxes to select the appropriate void features.
 The position tools can be used to select half a cell to create a structure that has separated macro and micro porosity.

 Size: The void features can be selected by the size of the feature of within a range of feature sizes.
-For example, this tool allows investigation of the properties of filters, as it allows the user to manipulate void sizes to investigate how filtration characteristics are changed.
+In the screenshot below, all voids above 0.0046 μm (4.6nm) have been selected.

-Connectivity: The void features can be selected by how many connections each void feature has.
+Connectivity: The void features can be selected by how many connections they have.
 Throats normally have two connections.
 If you only want to select pores with, for example, two connections change the type to pores only.
-This can be used to highlight ink bottle pores within your structure which have implications in the cement industry (see also the website entry regarding ink bottles).
+This can be used to highlight single-connection ink bottle pores within your structure which have implications in the cement industry (see also the website entry regarding ink bottles).

 Content: The void features can be selected by the content of the feature.
 For example you can perform a targeted modification after a fluid uptake or fluid migration simulation and look for features that are 100 % filled.
 This selection technique can be used, for example, to simulate weathering of a sample by expanding the features that are 100 % water filled by the appropriate size ratio for frost-induced expansion of water.
 The content section can also be used to select the concentration of solute after a fluid migration simulation.

-Size: The size of the feature can be changed by an absolute amount using the absolute box, with a negative number reducing the size of all of the selected features by that size stated in the box.
-Ensure that the value entered into the box is not larger than the smallest feature in the unit cell, as the dimensions of the features cannot be negative.
+Size: The size of the feature can be changed by an absolute amount using the absolute box, with a negative number reducing the size of all of the selected features to that extent.
 The size can also be changed by a specific percentage: a percentage value less than 100 will shrink the feature and a value greater than 100 will increase the size of the feature.
-If a feature is resized so that it exceeds the current pore row spacing, the pore row spacing will be increased to accommodate the increased feature size.
+For example, in the screenshot below, all voids above 4.9229 μm in size are about to be reduced to 80% of their initial size.